Satori Cloud

 Keep writing in Confluence

-Your team continues to maintain source content where they already work.
+Your team continues to write, review, and maintain source content where they already work.

 Step 2